Utility Theory of Synthetic Data Generation: Experiments

 In this section, we use the MNIST dataset \citep{lecun1998mnist} as an example to demonstrate how models trained on synthetic data can generalize well on real data with appropriate model specification, even when the quality of the synthetic data is subpar.
 The MNIST dataset comprises 60,000 training images and 10,000 testing images, with each sample being a 28$\times$28 grey-scale pixel image of one of the 10 digits.
-We utilize a GAN \citep{goodfellow2020generative} to generate synthetic images.
-The generator and discriminator both have three-layer perceptrons with a LeakyReLu activation function.
-The generator takes 100-dimensional Gaussian noise as input and outputs 784-dimensional vectors, which are then reshaped into 28$\times$28 images.
-We employ Adam as the optimizer with a learning rate of 0.001 and use generators trained for 100 and 400 epochs to generate two sets of synthetic images representing different feature fidelity levels.
+We utilize a conditional generative adversarial network (GAN; \citealt{goodfellow2014generative,mirza2014conditional}) to generate synthetic images and labels.
+Both the generator and discriminator are 4-layer perceptrons with LeakyReLU activation functions.
+Each digit is assigned a 10-dimensional embedding vector, which is combined with 100-dimensional Gaussian samples to serve as input for the generator.
+Under the supervision of the discriminator, the generator is trained to map Gaussian samples and embedding vectors to corresponding image and label pairs.
+These are then reshaped into 28$\times$28 synthetic images and their corresponding synthetic labels.
+We employ the Adam optimizer with a learning rate of 0.0001 and use generators trained for 100 and 400 epochs to generate synthetic images representing different feature fidelity levels.
 As depicted in Figure \ref{fig:synthe}, as the training epoch increases, synthetic images become clearer and more closely resemble true images.
-Additionally, the two synthetic image datasets have the same size as the original dataset for each digit.
+Additionally, the two synthetic image datasets have the same size as the real dataset for each digit.

-In this experiment, we utilize a neural network consisting of two convolution layers with ReLU activation and two fully-connected layers to generate responses for synthetic images.
-The kernel sizes and the number of channels for the convolution layers are set as $4\times 4$ and 28, respectively, and each convolution layer is followed by a max pooling layer with size $2\times 2$.
-The first fully-connected layer comprises 128 hidden units with ReLU activation, while the last layer utilizes softmax activation to output the probability for each class.
-The neural network is trained using the Adam optimizer with a learning rate of 0.001 for 10 epochs, achieving nearly 99\% accuracy on testing samples.
-Thus, this convolutional neural network accurately approximates the relationship between real images and their corresponding responses.

-To highlight the significance of model specification, we have considered three distinct model specifications: (1) a single-layer perceptron that takes flattened images as input and produces the probability of each class as output; (2) a two-layer perceptron with 128 hidden units; and (3) a model that is identical to the one employed to generate synthetic responses.
-To keep a check on the training loss, the early-stopping technique is employed.
-The accuracies on testing samples have been reported in Figure \ref{fig:Mnist}, which have been averaged over 30 replications.